ChrisKlug/FiftyNine.CCG.KeyVault/readme.md

 ## Running unit tests

 To run the unit tests, you need to compile the application using the `Test` configuration.
 This removes the inheritance from `ServicedComponent`, allowing the code to be tested in a simple unit test.

+## More information

+There is a blog post covering this plug-in, and some other stuff if you want to know more about it.
+It is located at: [Running a Windows container with gMSA, on a non-domain joined host](https://fearofoblivion.com/running-a-windows-container-under-gmsa)

 ## Feedback